earth-chris/elapid/README.md

 `elapid` provides python support for species distribution modeling.
 This includes a custom [MaxEnt][home-maxent] implementation and general spatial processing tools.
 It will soon include tools for working with [GBIF][home-gbif]-format datasets.

-The name was chosen as homage to the paper, *A Biogeographic Analysis of Australian Elapid Snakes* (H.A.
-Nix, 1986), which is widely credited with defining the essential bioclimatic variables to use in species distribution modeling.
+The name was chosen as homage to *A Biogeographic Analysis of Australian Elapid Snakes* (H.A.
+Nix, 1986), the paper widely credited with defining the essential bioclimatic variables to use in species distribution modeling.
 It's also a snake pun (a python wrapper for mapping snake biogeography).

 The maxent modeling tools and feature transformations are translations of the R `maxnet` [package][r-maxnet].
 It uses the `glmnet` [python bindings][glmnet], as is implemented using `sklearn` conventions.